Advanced Beauty and Fashion Make-Up

 Please call our Enrolment Advisor on 0208 579 9511 or email firstname.lastname@example.org to discuss your course needs, to talk about the qualifications for entry, and to arrange an informal interview.

-Following a successful interview a 25% deposit (£1,500) and a completed enrolment form will guarantee your place on the course.
+Following a successful interview a deposit of 25% of the total course fee and a completed enrolment form will guarantee your place on the course.
 The rest is due a month before the the course start.

 Find out more about fees, payment schedules, and possible funding opportunities in the Enrolment and Fees section of our FAQ.